 At your initial visit, we also will conduct a physical exam to measure the range of motion of your hips and knees, and evaluate your muscle strength.
 We will then watch you walk, sit, bend and move.

 Your physical evaluation along with your X-rays and/or other test results will help us to determine the injury and most appropriate treatment.
-Some conditions can be corrected through hip arthroscopy.
-Others require a total hip replacement.

 Once we’ve determined the treatment, our scheduler will work with the care coordinator at the Holland Hospital’s Joint Replacement Center to set up your procedure.
 The coordinator will contact you, go over everything you need to know, and be your point-person for the procedure, taking care of any issues along the way.